Sixth generation of video game consoles: Home systems

 The sixth generation began to end when the Xbox was succeeded by the Xbox 360 in late 2005.
 GameCube hardware was still being produced when the Wii was released in late 2006, but as of June 2008 had also been ceased.
 PlayStation 2 sales continued to be strong through to the end of 2010, due to the system's large software library, continuing software support, and affordable price.

 In February 2008, the PlayStation 2 outsold both the PlayStation 3 and Xbox 360 in the United States.
-Games were still being produced for the PlayStation 2, Xbox, and Nintendo GameCube as of 2008, while Dreamcast games were officially discontinued in 2003.
+Games were still being produced for the PlayStation 2, Xbox, and GameCube as of 2008, while Dreamcast games were officially discontinued in 2003.
 There were still a few games being produced for the Dreamcast in 2004, but they are essentially NAOMI arcade ports released only in Japan, with small print runs.
 The PlayStation 2 was still being produced after the launch of the Wii U in 2012, making the sixth generation the second longest generation of all time.